 There are plenty of great food options in Salinas.
-Giorgio's at 201 offers upscale Italian cuisine in the heart of Downtown Salinas, while Steinbeck House cooks up simple American fare in the great writer's boyhood home.
-Or if you're looking for something quicker, you can pick up a sandwich and snacks at Corral Market & Deli or Wild Thyme Deli in Salinas.
+Giorgio's at 201 offers upscale Italian cuisine in the heart of Downtown Salinas, while Ginos cooks up some of the best Italian fare around.
+If you're looking for something quicker, you can pick up a sandwich and snacks at Corral Market & Deli or Wild Thyme Deli in Salinas.

 There are a few stops you can't miss along River Road Wine Trail, and Odonata Winery is one of them.
 Start your wine tour off with a bang as this is one of the first stops along the trail.
 Be sure to sample a selection of their current releases and tour their boutique winery.

 The winemakers at Wrath Wines are passionate about wine and nature — and at their vineyards, these worlds intersect beautifully.
 After visiting their winery tasting room, you'll soon know why their small batches of chardonnay and pinot noir are so acclaimed.

 Explore Hahn Family Wines

 Hahn Family Wines, towards the end of River Road, is a must stop for their exquisite wines and expansive views of the lush Salinas Valley.
 Try some of their legendary pinot noir... or if you're feeling adventurous, tour their estate from on an open air ATV.